DeviaVir/zenbot/README.md

 ## Screenshot

 In the screenshot below, the pink arrows represent the bot buying (up arrow) and selling (down arrow) as it iterated the historical data of [GDAX](https://gdax.com/) exchange's BTC/USD product.
-The simulation iterated 12 weeks of data and ended with 198% balance, an unbelieveable 90% [ROI](https://en.wikipedia.org/wiki/Return_on_investment).
+The simulation iterated 3 months of data and ended with 198% balance, an unbelieveable 90% [ROI](https://en.wikipedia.org/wiki/Return_on_investment).

 ![screenshot](https://cloud.githubusercontent.com/assets/106763/17820631/94c99a20-6602-11e6-8175-39b71c6a085e.png)